davide2894/nextjs-ecommerce-demo/README.md

 - [React](https://react.dev/)
 - [Material UI](https://mui.com/)

+## Notes

+- This repo uses `Git flow`
+- This repo is composed of the following branches
+  - `feature/ecommerce-setup`
+  - `feature/common`
+  - `feature/product-list`
+  - `feature/product-detail`
+  - `feature/cart`
+  - `develop`
+  - `main`

+Ech branch served its purpose when developing the pages and features avaialable (product detail, product list, cart).
+The `feature` branches were merged into `develop` and `main` once their respective development was done.
+I decided to keep them (hence not to delete them) for demonstration purposes.
+Use `main` to start this project locally.

 ## Requirements

 Make sure to have installed the [Latest Stable Version of Node](https://nodejs.org/en) on your machine.
 This is to avoid incompatibilty and/or conflict issues among the needed dependencies to run the app